gastongaiduk/monica-arm32v6/README.md

 # monica-arm32v6
-Build [monica](https://github.com/monicahq/monica) on your old [Raspberry Pi 1 Model B+](https://www.raspberrypi.com/products/raspberry-pi-1-model-b-plus/) using the arm32v6 images available (based on the original [docker image description](https://hub.docker.com/_/monica))
+Build [monica](https://github.com/monicahq/monica) on your old [Raspberry Pi 1 Model B+](https://www.raspberrypi.com/products/raspberry-pi-1-model-b-plus/) using the arm32v6 images available (based on the official [docker image description](https://hub.docker.com/_/monica))

 ### Generate your own APP_KEY by using the following command and replace the example one on the .yml file:
 > echo -n 'base64:'; openssl rand -base64 32